 The intersection of Sustainable and Ethical Fashion: A Necessary Relationship

-The symbiotic relationship between ethical and sustainable fashion holds more power together than separately.
+The mutually beneficial relationship between ethical and sustainable fashion has more influence when both are present.

-A shift is needed: companies must treat workers fairly and use earth-friendly materials — not one or the other.
+A change is required; businesses must treat employees properly and utilise environmentally sustainable materials, not just one or the other.

-Brands cannot be truly sustainable unless they're also ethical and vice versa.
+Without also being ethical, brands cannot be truly sustainable, and vice versa.

-The production of and access to sustainable products for consumers cannot come at the cost of violence of human wellness.
+Consumers' access to and creation of sustainable products cannot come at the expense of violence against people or their well-being.

-However, they can further contribute towards sustainability by taking care of small things like washing clothes in cold water rather than using hot water and reducing energy consumption, using biodegradable detergent to prevent pollution in the environment, drying clothes in sunlight rather than using a dryer which saves time, money and resources.
+However, they can do more to promote sustainability by paying attention to the little things, such as washing clothes in cold water instead of hot water to save energy, using biodegradable detergent to prevent environmental pollution, and air drying clothes rather than using a dryer to conserve time, money, and resources.

 Frequently Asked Question about Sustainable and Ethical Fashion